-Impairment of intangible assets has been recognised over 5 years commencing in 2020.
+Amortisation of intangible assets has been recognised over 5 years (copyright editions) and 10 years (trademarks).

 Key judgements

 Provision for employee benefits (short term)

 For the purpose of measurement, AASB 119: Employee Benefits defines obligations for short-term employee benefits as obligations expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related services.
 As the association expects that all of its employees would use all of their annual leave entitlements earned during a reporting period before 12 months after the end of the reporting period, the association believes that obligations for annual leave entitlements satisfy the definition of short-term employee benefits and, therefore, can be measured at the (undiscounted) amounts expected to be paid to employees when the obligations are settled.